Back

 • you decline your firm place using the ‘decline my place’ function

-Our step-by-step guide to Clearing:
+Our step-by-step guide to how Clearing works:

 1. Prepare for Results Day